 I hold a Masters in Expressive Arts Therapy and Psychology from the European Graduate School.
 Prior to this I obtained a Certificate in Expressive Arts Therapy through the Vancouver Expressive Arts Program and a BFA in Painting through the University of Alberta.
-I am a Registered Therapeutic Counsellor (RTC) and Master Therapeutic Counsellor (MTC) with the Association of Cooperative Counselling Therapists of Canada.
+I am a Registered Therapeutic Counsellor (RTC), Master Therapeutic Counsellor (MTC), and Registered Counselling Supervisor (RCS) with the Association of Cooperative Counselling Therapists of Canada.

 I bring 10+ years of therapy experience directly supporting children, youth and adults working through challenges in community, agency and private practice settings.
 I have been honored to have spent much of my career thus far working within First Nations communities providing therapeutic services.